filecoin-project/FIPs/FIPS/fip-xxxx.md

 ```
 F3(inputChain, baseChain) returns (chain, PoF):

 1:    round ← 0;
 2:    decideSent ← False;
 3:    proposal ← inputChain;  \* holds what the participant locally believes should be a decision
 4:    timeout ← 2*Δ
 5:    ECCompatibleChains ← all prefixes of proposal, not lighter than baseChain
 6:    value ← proposal \* used to communicate the voted value to others (proposal or 丄)
 7:    evidence ← nil   \* used to communicate optional evidence for the voted value

 8:    while (not decideSent)  {
 9:      if (round = 0)
 10:     BEBroadcast <QUALITY, value>; trigger (timeout)
 11:     collect a clean set M of valid QUALITY messages
           until StrongQuorum(proposal, M) OR timeout expires
 12:     let C={prefix : IsPrefix(prefix,proposal) and StrongQuorum(prefix,M)}
 13:     if (C = ∅)
 14:       proposal ← baseChain \* no proposals of high-enough quality
 15:     else
 16:       proposal ← heaviest prefix ∈ C \* this becomes baseChain or sth heavier
 17:     value ← proposal

 18:     if (round > 0):     \* CONVERGE
 19:       ticket ← VRF(Randomness(baseChain) || round)
 20:       value ← proposal \* set local proposal as value in CONVERGE message
 21:       BEBroadcast <CONVERGE, value, round, evidence, ticket>; trigger(timeout)
 22:       collect a clean set M of valid CONVERGE msgs from this round
             until timeout expires
 23:       value ← LowestTicketProposal(M)  \* leader election
 24:       if value ∈ ECCompatibleChains   \* see also lines 54-57
 25:         proposal ← value \* we sway proposal if the value is EC compatible
 26:       else
 27:         value ← 丄 \* vote for not deciding in this round

 28:     BEBroadcast <PREPARE, value, round>; trigger(timeout)
 29:     collect a clean set M of valid <PREPARE, proposal, round> msgs \* match PREPARE value against local proposal
           until Power(M) > ⅔ OR timeout expires
 30:     if (Power(M)>⅔)  \* strong quorum of PREPAREs for local proposal
 31:       value ← proposal \* vote for deciding proposal (COMMIT)
 32:       evidence ← Aggregate(M) \* strong quorum of PREPAREs is evidence
 33:     else
 34:       value ← 丄 \* vote for not deciding in this round
 35:       evidence ← nil

 36:     BEBroadcast <COMMIT, value, evidence, round>; trigger(timeout)
 37:     collect a clean set M of valid COMMIT messages from this round
           until (HasStrongQuorumValue(M) AND StrongQuorumValue(M) ≠ 丄)
             OR (timeout expires AND Power(M)>2/3)
 38:     if (HasStrongQuorumValue(M) AND StrongQuorumValue(M) ≠ 丄)    \* decide
 39:       BEBroadcast <DECIDE, StrongQuorumValue(M))
 40:       decideSent ← True
 40:     if (∃ m ∈ M: m.value ≠ 丄) \* m.value was possibly decided by others
 41:       proposal ← m.value; \* sway local proposal to possibly decided value
 42:       evidence ← m.evidence \* strong PREPARE quorum is inherited evidence
 43:     else \* no participant decided in this round
 44:       evidence ← Aggregate(M) \* strong quorum of COMMITs for 丄 is evidence
 45:     round ← round + 1;
 46:     timeout ← updateTimeout(timeout, round)
 47:   }  \*end while

 48:   collect a clean set M of DECIDE messages
         until (HasStrongQuorumValue(M)) \* Collect a strong quorum of decide outside the round loop
 49:   return (StrongQuorumValue(M))

 50:   upon reception of clean set M of DECIDE messages such that HasWeakQuorumValue(M) and not decideSent
 51:     decideSent ← True
 52:     BEBroadcast <DECIDE, WeakQuorumValue(M))
 53:   go to line 48.
 ```

 Also, concurrently, we expect that the participant feeds to GossiPBFT chains that are incentive-compatible with EC.
 To this end, GossiPBFT has a separate invocation called _ECUpdate()_, which is called by an external process at a participant once EC delivers a _chain_ such that _inputChain_ is a prefix of _chain_ (i.e., EC at a participant delivers an extension of _inputChain_).
 This part is critical to ensuring the progress property in conjunction with lines 24-25.

 ```
-54: ECupdate(chain)
+ECupdate(chain):

-55:	If (IsPrefix(proposal, chain))	\* sanity check
+54:   If (IsPrefix(proposal, chain))  \* sanity check
-56:	 	ECCompatibleChains ←
-57:			ECCompatibleChains ∪ all prefixes of chain, not lighter than baseChain
+55:     ECCompatibleChains ← ECCompatibleChains ∪ all prefixes of chain, not lighter than baseChain
 ```

 #### Valid messages and evidence

 The _Valid()_ predicate (referred to in lines 11, 22, 29, 37, and 48) is defined below.

 ```
-Valid(m) returns bool:		                | For a message m to be valid,
+Valid(m):                                   | For a message m to be valid,

 If m is not properly signed:                | m must be properly signed.
   return False
 If m.step = QUALITY AND                     | A QUALITY message must
   NOT IsPrefix(baseChain, m.proposal)       | contain a proposal prefixed
     return Fals                             | with baseChain.
-If m.step = CONVERGE AN                         | A CONVERGE message
+If m.step = CONVERGE AND                    | A CONVERGE message
   (m.ticket does not pass VRF validation    | must have a valid VRF ticket
     OR m.round = 0)                         | and round > 0.
       return False
 If m.step ∈ {CONVERGE, COMMIT} AND          | CONVERGE, COMMIT
   NOT ValidEvidence(m)                      | must contain valid evidence.
     return False
 return True
 ```

 The _ValidEvidence()_ predicate is defined below (for other definitions used below, see [Preliminaries](https://docs.google.com/document/d/17FBkZzrVWZg2zmq3JJcSZdn7MfbAPC9Lv2FgG42omxo/edit#heading=h.ygq5svj4e7ap)).
 Note that _QUALITY_, _PREPARE_ and _DECIDE_ messages do not need evidence.
 In fact, _DECIDE_ does not need any protocol-specific validation, since a weak quorum of _DECIDE_ with the same value is required to trigger any  execution of the protocol.

 ```
 ValidEvidence(m):

 (m = <CONVERGE, value, round, evidence, ticket>         | valid CONVERGE
 AND (∃ M: Power(M)>⅔ AND m.evidence=Aggregate(M)        | evidence is a strong quorum
   AND ((∀ m' ∈ M: m'.step = COMMIT AND m'.value = 丄)   | of COMMIT msgs for 丄
     OR (∀ m' ∈ M: m'.step = PREPARE AND                 | or PREPARE msgs for
       m'.value = m.value))                              | CONVERGE value
       AND (∀ m' ∈ M: m'.round = m.round-1)              | from previous round

 OR (m = <COMMIT, value, round, evidence>                | valid COMMIT
   AND ((∃ M: Power(M)>⅔ AND m.evidence=Aggregate(M)     | evidence is a strong quorum
     AND ∀ m' ∈ M: m'.step = PREPAR                      | of PREPARE messages
       AND ∀ m' ∈ M: m'.round = m.round                  | from the same round
         AND ∀ m' ∈ M: m'.value = m.value)               | for the same value, or
           OR (m.value = 丄))                            | COMMIT is for 丄 with
                                                         | no evidence
 ```

 ### Evidence verification complexity
 Note that during the validation of each CONVERGE and COMMIT message, two signatures need to be verified: (1) the signature of the message contents, produced by the sender of the message (first check above) and (2) the aggregate signature in _m.evidence_ (_ValidEvidence(m)_ above).
 The former can be verified using the sender’s public key (stored in the power table).
 The latter, being an aggregated signature, requires aggregating public keys of all the participants whose signatures it combines.
 Notice that the evidence of each message can be signed by a different set of participants, which requires aggregating a linear number of public BLS keys (in system size) per evidence verification.

 However, a participant only needs to verify the evidence once for each *unique* message (in terms of (step, round, value)) received.
 Moreover, verification can further be reduced to those messages a participant uses to make progress (such as advancing to the next step or deciding), ignoring the rest as they are not needed for progress.
 This reduces the number of evidence verifications in each step to at most one.

 #### Randomness

 An instance of GossiPBFT requires a seed σ that must be common among all participants due to the dependency on a VRF in the _CONVERGE_ step.
 As only one random seed is required per GossiPBFT instance, and there is only one GossiPBFT instance per epoch (see below), the random seed for GossiPBFT can be sourced from drand’s output for that epoch in EC.

 ### Synchronization of Participants in the Current Instance

 GossiPBFT ensures termination provided that (i) all participants start the instance at most _Δ_ apart, and (ii) the estimate on Δ is large enough for _Δ_-synchrony in some round (either because of the real network delay recovering from asynchrony or because of the estimate increasing).

 [Given prior tests performed on GossipSub](https://research.protocol.ai/publications/gossipsub-v1.1-evaluation-report/vyzovitis2020.pdf) (see also [here](https://gist.github.com/jsoares/9ce4c0ba6ebcfd2afa8f8993890e2d98)), we expect that almost all participants will reach sent messages within _Δ=3s_, with a huge majority receiving them even after _Δ=2s_.
 However, if several participants start the instance _Δ + ε_ after some other participants, termination is not guaranteed for the selected timeouts of _2*Δ_.
 Thus, we do not rely on an explicit synchrony bound for correctness.
 Instead, we (i) use drand as a beacon to synchronize participants within an instance and (ii) increase the estimate of Δ locally within an instance as rounds progress without decision.

 The synchronization of participants is performed in the call to updateTimeout(timeout, round) (line 46), and works as follows:

 * Participants start an instance with Δ=2s.
 * If the first and second rounds fail to reach termination, participants start the 3rd round with Δ=3s.
 * If 5 rounds fail to reach termination (rounds from 0 to 4), participants wait to receive the next drand epoch value to start round 5.
 This ensures that a potential ε delay between when participants started the instance is not carried over beyond round 4.
 * If round 5 fails to reach a decision, participants set exponential timeout increase Δ= 1.3*Δ for every failed round.
 This ensures termination even if the real network delay increases arbitrarily.